 It truly is a strange time to be traveling to Hawaii during COVID right now.
 Almost exactly one year ago, a group of us were off to Oahu to celebrate my birthday for four days.
 It was the first big group trip I’ve done in a while and I was so excited.
 Deep down, I was also nervous because a new virus was coming out of China and making its way around the world.
 Hawaii had just gotten its first confirmed case of COVID, but there were still no restrictions in place.
 We went on vacationing like usual and didn’t even think about COVID once.
 We came back and three weeks later, the whole United States was shut down.
-That trip was the last vacation a lot us took.
+That trip was the last vacation a lot of us took.

 Fast-forward to a whole year later and we’re still in this pandemic.
 One good thing that came out of this was the ability to work from home.
 I always wondered if I would be able to do it and now I know I totally can!
 A few of us thought we should get away and “work-from-home” somewhere else so that’s when Oahu was suggested.
 Even though traveling to Hawaii during COVID isn’t the best idea, we mainly did it because our Southwest Companion Pass was going to expire at the end of February.
 We either had to use it or lose it.
 There were only four of us traveling to Oahu this time around.
 My boyfriend, two friends, and myself.

 There is a lot of information out there in regards to traveling to Hawaii during COVID and what you need to do before your flight.
 It can be confusing with all the new regulations and policies changing continuously so I’ve documented our whole experience below so you can see what we did.
-Please keep in mind that you should always double check with what the current Hawaii regulations are.
+Please keep in mind that you should always double-check what the current Hawaii regulations are.
 What we went through might not be current by the time you read this blog post.
 Also, the process we went through is only needed if you want to bypass the 10-day mandatory quarantine.

 STEP 1 : SAFE TRAVELS ACCOUNT

 The first thing you want to do if you’re traveling to Hawaii during COVID is to sign up for a Safe Travels Account.
-You want to do this at least a couple days before your flight.
+You want to do this at least a couple of days before your flight.
 This is where you will be uploading your negative COVID results and answering questions about yourself and your flight.
 I signed up for mine about a week before my flight and enabled text notifications.

 STEP 2 : COVID TEST REQUIREMENT

 You need to get a COVID test at an approved testing agency and be within 72 hours of your departure time of the last leg of your flight.
 This was probably the most confusing part for me.
 The information that’s out there is not very clear and things keep getting updated regularly.
 I was stressed because the timing is confusing and I didn’t want to accidentally delay my COVID results.
-Luckily, everything worked for my friend and I but, for my boyfriend and his friend, they came across some hiccups.
+Luckily, everything worked for my friend and i but, for my boyfriend and his friend, they came across some hiccups.
 Below are our two experiences: Kaiser Permanente (In Person) and Vault (Mail-in).
 Hopefully, this will give you a better idea of different testing agencies’ timelines.

 KAISER PERMANENTE (IN PERSON)